Metaflow on AWS

 Amazon Web Services

 While technically Metaflow could work with any cloud provider, currently Metaflow supports only Amazon Web Services as the remote backend, thanks to Netflix's decade-long experience with AWS.

 The following table summarizes the integration between Metaflow and AWS:

 |Datastore||Local Directory||Amazon S3|

 |Compute||Local Process||AWS Batch and Kubernetes|

 |Scheduling||-||AWS Step Functions + Amazon EventBridge and Argo Workflows|

 Datastore is a centralized data repository for all the data that's leveraged by and generated by Metaflow flows.
 In the local mode, all data artifacts are stored in a local directory.
 Metaflow integrates with Amazon S3 for cloud-scale storage so that you can process and persist larger amounts of data easily.

 Metaflow executes all steps in the flow as a separate local process in local mode.
-To run larger workloads which require resources that might not be available on a laptop (think GPUs or 100s of GBs of RAM), Metaflow integrates with AWS Batch to seamlessly run every step of the flow as a (or many) separate AWS Batch job(s).
+To run larger workloads which require resources that might not be available on a laptop (think GPUs or 100s of GBs of RAM), Metaflow integrates with Kubernetes as well as AWS Batch to seamlessly run every step of the flow as a (or many) separate Kubernetes Pod(s) or AWS Batch job(s).